 The long-established top polluter in the region is the world's largest steel producer, ArcelorMittal.
 Its factory in Zenica tops the list of particulate matter emissions after releasing over 2,000 tons of PM10 in 2014 and around 1,500 tons in 2015 and 2017.
 "ArcelorMittal is the largest source of heavy metals, such as cadmium, lead, and nickel, of all Bosnian operations,” commented Havel.

-In the top tens for 2016, ArcelorMittal Zenica came out in five out of nine comparisons of the biggest polluters in the Western Balkan country.
+In the top tens for 2016, ArcelorMittal Zenica placed five out of nine when comparing of the biggest polluters in the Western Balkan country.
 The top ten also includes other toxic chemicals such as carcinogenic, reprotoxic, or mutagenic substances and greenhouse gases. .

-No data on emissions from the industrial sources in Republika Srpska of BiH is available, despite the relevant law having been in force since 2003 .
+No data on emissions from the industrial sources in Republika Srpska of BiH is available despite the relevant law having been in effect since 2003 .

 “Bosnia and Herzegovina suffers from some of the worst breathing conditions in the Western Balkans.
-On top of the fact that the official data is insufficient, incomplete, and mostly hidden from the public.
-It seems that the authorities try to hide the real figures about air quality, pollution emissions, and health impact, instead of admitting the problem and trying to find proper solutions.
-Unfortunately, they still use the poor economic and social situation as an excuse, allowing polluters to continue with business as usual in order to keep up employment, while doing almost nothing to develop and/or attract green investments,” Professor Lemeš concludes.
+On top of that, the official data is insufficient, incomplete, and mostly hidden from the public.
+It seems that the authorities try to hide the real figures about air quality, pollution emissions, and health impact instead of admitting the problem and trying to find proper solutions.
+Unfortunately, they still use the poor economic and social situation as an excuse, allow polluters to continue with business as usual in order to keep up employment, and do almost nothing to develop or attract green investments,” Professor Lemeš concludes.

 Global ambient air pollution .
 Map of WHO compares global data on PM2.5 and PM10 for 2014, 2016, and 2018.
 (Maps.who.int)

 Worldʼs bridge polluted cities 2018 (PM2.5) (AirVisual.com)